Trusted WordPress tutorials, when you need them most.

 Why Disable Blog Features in WordPress?

-We’ve worked with many WordPress users who don’t need blogging features for their websites.
-While WordPress is the best platform for blogs, it’s also a powerful tool for creating all kinds of non-blogging websites.
+We’ve helped many WordPress users who don’t need blogging features on their websites.
+While WordPress is the best platform for blogs, it’s also a powerful tool for building all kinds of non-blogging websites.

 Not every website needs a blog.
-For example, online stores, membership websites, and portfolios often do not need blog posts, categories, or comments.
+Online stores, membership websites, and portfolios often don’t require blog posts, categories, or comments.

-Even if you’re not using these features, they’ll still appear in the admin area by default.
+Even when you’re not using these features, they still appear in the admin area by default.
 This can make the dashboard feel cluttered and harder to navigate.

 The default WordPress blogging dashboard